Co-ordinator, Contemporary Music; Senior Lecturer in Contemporary Music

 Nick Haywood performs and records with Blow, Bennett’s Lane Big Band, Tony Gould Trio, Mistaken Identity, Tony Gould-Robert Burke Quartet, Gemma Turvey Trio, Allan Browne Trio and Quintet and leads his own trio and quartet.
 He is co founder of the Bennett’s Lane Big Band, an 11-piece band that plays all original music and features many of Australia’s leading improvising musicians.
-Nick has been a featured artist on approximately 100 CDs and is currently undertaking PhD study at the University of Tasmania.
-The performance component of his program involves concert performances and CD recordings (to be released late 2010) with his quartet featuring pianist Colin Hopkins, guitarist Stephen Magnusson and drummer Allan Browne.
+Nick has been a featured artist on approximately 100 CDs and has recently been awarded his PhD through the University of Tasmania.

 Authorised by the Head of School, Tasmanian College of the Arts